-I work in the group of David Weinkove building tools to investigate nematode/bacterial interaction.
+I currently work in the group of Stefan Przyborski building models of human skin.

 I'm also interested in: